 The shrinking workforce and narrowing scope of our local news outlets is troubling when considered in the context of community organizing, social justice activism and grassroots politics.
 Community work requires a well informed community.
 Our state is becoming less and less informed, and this project aims to address this problem directly.

 This problem is exacerbated by social media algorithms.
 News items are now selected and fed to the user based on what they like and what type of information they have chosen to click on in the past.
 The more one uses a social media platform, the more refined these rules become.
 The news provided via social media is curated and delivered based on what someone wants to see and consume.
 This process simply reinforces engrained perspectives.

 Considering this landscape we decided to launch The Delaware Call.

 Structure of the Delaware Call

-The Delaware Call is an independent media project operating in partnership and as a fiscal agent of Network Delaware, a 501(c)(3) nonprofit.
+The Delaware Call is an independent media project fiscally sponsored by Network Delaware, a 501(c)(3) nonprofit.
 This allows for full independence as well as the flexibility to cover stories our readers want to read.
 There will be no advertisements of any kind.
 There will be no paywalls on regular content.
 If there are stories our readers would like investigated and published, there will be an opportunity to crowdfund resources to hire journalists to cover those exact stories.